hapax/hapax.github.io/assets/chuzenji.md

 By the cruise terminal, I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair.
+I zoom in on one family, a mother, father, two sisters and a younger brother.
 They are restless after the bus ride and now flit wordlessly about the streets to watch the glassblower at work, or unironically chow down on Nikko World Heritage Cheese Eggs.